osmanuygar/turkish-text-classification-api/README.md

 # Turkish Text Classification API

-This api used for Turkish Text Analytic and Classification.
+This api used for Turkish text analytic and classification.
 Usage of Turkish Text Classification Api is too easy and fast.
-The following can be done with this API.